SCToolsfactory/SCJMapper-V2/ReadMe.txt

 x86\libzstd.dll              Native dll for ZstdNet (v2.33)
 log4net.dll                  Managed Logging Assembly log4net.config.OFF           Config file for logging
-                               then look for  trace.log  in the same folder
+                               rename without .OFF, restart and then look for  trace.log  in the same folder

-SCJMapper_QGuide V2.35beta.pdf    Quick Guide (v2.35)
+SCJMapper_QGuide V2.47beta.pdf    Quick Guide (v2.47)
 ReadMe.txt                   This file

 graphics folder              Skybox Images (V2.32)               - graphics folder MUST be in the same folder as the Exe file